 We hope you are delighted with your new HUNT bike wheels and we’d like you to have as much fun riding them as we do.
 There are of course some inherent risks associated with using any bicycle wheels or other components, and this guide is provided so you are fully aware of how to use your wheels correctly.
 It contains important information you need to know so that you can continue to enjoy your wheels safely for many years.
 Please do read through it carefully, even if you are an experienced cyclist.

 We have tried to make this guide as clear and simple as possible but if there is anything you are still unclear about we encourage you to please ask us.
-You can contact us by phone or e-mail using the contact details on our website at www.huntbikewheels.com/pages/contact-us
+You can contact us via live chat or email.

 GENERAL SAFETY WARNINGS

-• If after reading this guide or at any other time you have any concern or doubt about the use, maintenance, repair or fitting of your Hunt Bike Wheels, then please contact us or refer to a qualified cycle mechanic.
-Our contact details can be found at www.huntbikewheels.com/pages/contact-us
+- If, after reading this guide or at any other time, you have any concern or doubt about the use, maintenance, repair or fitting of your Hunt Bike Wheels, then please contact us or refer to a qualified cycle mechanic.
+Our contact details can be found here.

 INTENDED USE, RIDER & EQUIPMENT WEIGHT LIMITS